PlayStation 5 uses liquid metal — here’s why that’s cool

 But Sony has obviously solved these engineering complications.

-“We have spent over two years preparing the adoption of this liquid metal cooling mechanism,” said Ootori.
+“We have spent over two years preparing the adoption of this liquid metal cooling mechanism,” Ootori said.
 “Various conceivable tests have been conducted during its adoption process.”

 Earlier this year, Sony patented an insulating sheet that basically acts as a corral for the liquid metal.
 This is likely key to dealing with the conductivity and shifting issues.